 - Unusually shaped

-Dr. Andrew Greenberg at Mouth Carolina Dentistry is a committed professional who recommends porcelain veneers to many of his patients because of their benefits.
+Dr. Andrew Greenberg at Mouth Carolina Dentistry, PA is a committed professional who recommends porcelain veneers to many of his patients because of their benefits.
 These restorations are known for begin natural in appearance, long-lasting, and effective in addressing a variety of issues with just one solution.
 Porcelain veneers are incredibly versatile and many of our patients find them to be an affordable way of addressing cosmetic concerns that cause them to feel self-conscious when they smile, laugh, and speak with others.

 Who is a candidate for a porcelain veneer?

 Any patient with a cosmetic imperfection on the anterior teeth (the front, visible teeth of the smile) may be considered a candidate for veneers.
 We encourage patients to book a consultation appointment with our staff to have an evaluation performed to determine if the smile is healthy enough to benefit from these restorations.
 Patients love how our team is able to assess the teeth and provide a proper solution for any dental concern.
 Most patients are good candidates for porcelain veneers.

 What is the process of receiving veneers?